John Devine (footballer, born 1958): Playing career

 Born in Dublin, Devine joined London club Arsenal in November 1974 as an apprentice.
 Part of a large young Irish contingent at Arsenal (which also included Liam Brady, David O'Leary and Frank Stapleton), Devine turned professional in 1976.
 A full back who preferred playing on the right, he made his debut for the Gunners on 22 April 1978 in place of Pat Rice.

-With the older Rice and Sammy Nelson occupying the Arsenal full back positions of the time, Devine didn't break into the first team straight away, although he did play in the 1980 FA Cup Final defeat against West Ham United in preference to Nelson, Devine was also a member the Arsenal squad for the Gunners' Cup Winners Cup final against Valencia.
+With the older Rice and Sammy Nelson occupying the Arsenal full back positions of the time, Devine didn't break into the first team straight away, although he did play in the 1980 FA Cup final defeat against West Ham United in preference to Nelson, Devine was also a member the Arsenal squad for the Gunners' Cup Winners Cup final against Valencia.
 After Rice left for Watford in the summer of 1980, Devine stepped up to become Arsenal's regular right-back, playing 44 times in 1980–81.
 However, his tenure there didn't last, after Devine was out of the side with a serious injury, John Hollins was moved back into defence as cover, and Devine could not reclaim his place once he had regained fitness.

 He joined Norwich City in the summer of 1983 and played 69 games in two seasons for the "Canaries", and was a member of the squad in the 1985 League Cup final win.
 However, in the league Norwich suffered relegation in the Second Division and Devine left for Stoke City in November 1985.
 At the Victoria Ground Devine had the unenviable task of filling in for the retired Alan Hudson and made a good start as on his debut Stoke beat Oldham Athletic 4–2.
 He scored his only goal for Stoke in a 1–0 win over Fulham on 18 February 1986.
 His Stoke career was ended when he broke his leg after being tackled by Brighton & Hove Albion's Eric Young.

 Devine then spent the 1988 season with Norwegian club Start helping the side gain promotion to 1. divisjon.
-He returned to Ireland with Shamrock Rovers in 1989 making his debut on the 9th of August in the Leinster Senior Cup (association football).
-He played in the first game at the RDS Arena on the 30th of September 1990 and helped Rovers to the FAI Cup final in 1991.
+He returned to Ireland with Shamrock Rovers in 1989 making his debut on 9 August in the Leinster Senior Cup (association football).
+He played in the first game at the RDS Arena on 30 September 1990 and helped Rovers to the FAI Cup final in 1991.
 He made a total of 41 appearances scoring 7 goals for the "Hoops".
-His last game was on the opening day of the 1991–92 season on the 1st of September.
+His last game was on the opening day of the 1991–92 season on 1 September.

 Devine also spent a season in India with Kolkata giants East Bengal FC.
 From 1987 to 1988, he appeared in 18 matches for the Red and gold brigade in Calcutta Football League and Durand Cup, scoring a goal.
 He was in East Bengal's 1987 All Airlines Gold Cup and 1988 Calcutta Football League winning squad.
 Thus he became one of the greatest foreign recruits in the history of the club.